hugoboulze/ChileMesh/FEA/Viscoelastic_Relaxation/README.md

-# How to compute viscoelastic relaxation following an earthquake ?
+# How to compute viscoelastic relaxation following an earthquake?

-### using with Zset/Zebulon and Chile_Mesh_v1.0 ?
+using:
+- Zset/Zebulon
+- Chile_Mesh_v1.0

 ## 1. Finite-element computation
 In a terminal, type: